YairHalberstadt/stronginject/README.md

 }
 ```

 If you want the instance to also be registered as its interfaces or base classes, or to be used as a factory for other types, you can configure all this and more using the `options` parameter.
-The above example could also have used this:
+The above example could also have been registered like this:

 ```csharp
 using StrongInject;